 The Organization has a defined-contribution 401(k) retirement plan (the "Plan") which is available to all eligible employees.
 Employees become eligible to participate in the Plan the first day of employment.
 Through payroll deductions, plan participants contribute elective deferrals up to the maximum amount allowed by law and the Plan.
-For the year ended December 31, 2022, the Organization made matching contributions of \$1,423.
+For the year ended December 31, 2023, the Organization made matching contributions of \$3,452.
+See the Plan for further details.